 What is metoprolol?

+Miscarriage can occur in any pregnancy.
 Studies on pregnant women have not been done to see if there is any increase in miscarriage while taking metoprolol in early pregnancy.

+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 There is not enough information available to know if first trimester use of metoprolol can cause birth defects.
 Metoprolol did not cause birth defects when given to animals early in pregnancy.
 A study of a large number of pregnancies found that beta-blockers did not cause heart defects in babies.

-Can taking metoprolol cause other pregnancy complications?
+Does taking metoprolol cause other pregnancy complications?

 Metoprolol has been associated with reduced growth of the baby.
 However, it is not clear if this happens because of the metoprolol, the health condition that the metoprolol is used for, or both.

-Can taking metoprolol near delivery cause problems for the baby?
+Could taking metoprolol near delivery cause problems for the baby?

 Yes.
 Metoprolol can be taken during breastfeeding.
 It has been found only in small amounts in breastmilk.
 If you are worried about any symptoms the baby has, contact the child’s healthcare provider.
 Be sure to talk to your health care provider about all of your breastfeeding questions.

 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy (https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/).
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy (https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.)